 Training and Raising Awareness

-To ensure a high level of understanding of the risks of modern slavery and human trafficking in BU’s supply chains and its business, BU will be providing training to relevant staff.
+As part of internal and external training sessions, BU ensures that relevant staff are made aware of the risks of modern slavery and human trafficking in BU’s supply chains and its business.

-BU has also helped to raise awareness of modern slavery in the wider community by supporting the Safer Poole Partnership’s Modern Slavery and Human Trafficking Awareness Conference which featured talks from the Independent Anti-Slavery Commissioner, the Gangmasters and Labour Abuse Authority, the Chief Constable for Devon and Cornwall (who is the national policing lead for modern slavery) and charities supporting individuals who had experienced modern slavery.
-BU will continue to seek opportunities to support raising awareness of modern slavery during 2017/2018.
+BU has previously helped to raise awareness of modern slavery in the wider community by supporting the 2017 Safer Poole Partnership’s Modern Slavery and Human Trafficking Awareness Conference and will continue to seek opportunities to support raising awareness of modern slavery during 2018/2019.

 BU’s effectiveness in combating slavery and human trafficking